ktjayamanna/firebox/client/tests/e2e/single_device/README.md

-# Dropbox Client Single Device E2E Tests
+# Firebox Client Single Device E2E Tests

-This directory contains end-to-end (E2E) tests for the Dropbox client that can be run on a single device.
+This directory contains end-to-end (E2E) tests for the Firebox client that can be run on a single device.
 These tests verify the core functionality of the client without requiring multiple devices or clients to be synchronized.

 ## Overview

-The tests in this directory focus on the following aspects of the Dropbox client:
+The tests in this directory focus on the following aspects of the Firebox client:

 1. **Core File Synchronization**: Basic file upload and synchronization
 2. **File Chunking**: Splitting large files into chunks